Home

 Christmas Recipe Cards are so much fun to make and to receive!
 Find out how to stock up your recipe book with a Recipe Card Swap.

 "Christmas Gift Suggestions: to your enemy, forgiveness.
 To an opponent, tolerance.
 To a friend, your heart.
 To a customer, service.
 To all, charity.
 To every child, a good example.
-To yourself, respect.
+To yourself, respect".

 ~Oren Arnold

-There's a 'recipe' for what materials were used to make these cards at the bottom of the page.
+By the way, there's a 'recipe' for what materials were used to make these cards at the bottom of the page.
 Scroll down to see!

 This kind of swap can be organised via your scrapping friends that you see in real life or via an online scrapping forum where you may know a variety of people from all over the world.
 All you need is someone to coordinate the swap (why not you?) some ideas about the size/type of cards you want to make, and a deadline or two.

-Ask for people to agree to take part in the swap.
-Set your terms - what kind of recipes do you want?
-How large should the cards be?
 Then when you have enough people who have joined in, ask them to name the recipe they are going to send and record what each person is going to do.
-Set a time for when you would like them to be done.
-Give people plenty of time to get them done and be prepared to extend your deadline.

-Now make a card for each person in the swap, including yourself.
-You can make them all the same or you can vary the decorations, as long as everyone gets the recipe you chose to send.
 These little gems don't have to be very complicated, and you don't even have to include a picture of your dish if you don't want to.
 Even simply made cards will definitely be more beautiful than a scrappy piece of paper in a tatty binder, which is how I keep most of my recipes!

 It is nice to decorate the back of your card too, and to sign and date it.